LaneCommunityCollege/aspects_monit/README.md

 Path to the htpasswd file you wish to use.

 Default: `/etc/monit/htpasswd`

+> Note: You need the `python-passlib` or `python3-passlib` packages installed
+> before you can use the httpasswd Ansible module.
+That is why the packages
+> are added via aspects_packages in [defaults/main.yml](defaults/main.yml).

 ## aspects_monit_htpasswd_users
 A dictionary/hash of users to place in the htpasswd file.